 The county is divided by the Sierra Nevada Mountains, resulting in West Slope and East Slope waste sheds.
-CalRecycle SB 1383 Rates & Services Survey

 The West Slope has a material transfer station operated by El Dorado Disposal, which includes a MRF, C&D debris processing, HHW facility, carpet recycling, mattress recycling, e-waste processing, green materials, and white goods collection area.
 There is another HHW collection facility operated by the county at the fire station on Bass Lake Road in El Dorado Hills, and a green materials processing facility operating under a notification permit in Placerville.
-Organic food scraps from the West Slope are transported to Napa Recycling for processing.
+Organic food scraps from the West Slope are transported to the UC Davis anaerobic digester for processing.